Home/Meats/Ostrich Steak

 Instructions

 2. 2.
-Warm the corn tortillas in a skillet, then fill each with sliced ostrich steak and top with avocado salsa.
+Warm the corn tortillas in a skillet or microwave.

 Ostrich Steak with Mushroom and Spinach Sauce

-A rich and flavorful sauce made with mushrooms and spinach complements the lean ostrich steak perfectly in this gourmet dish.
+A rich and flavorful sauce made with mushrooms and spinach complements the lean ostrich steak, making for a gourmet yet healthy meal.

 Ingredients